Dynamic-Capital/Dynamic-Capital/docs/ton-infrastructure-config.md

     - `meta.host`
     - `meta.summary`
     - `notes`
+  - Mirror the verified host, summary, and returned content hash inside the `metadata` JSON payload so auditors can rely on the row without cross- referencing other tables.
+  - Confirm the saved row echoes the verified host, summary, and content hash in both the top-level fields and the `metadata` payload, then capture the content hash for the DNS update.
   - Commit the DNS change in `dns/dynamiccapital.ton.json` (update `ton_site.content_id`).
 Use a PR labelled `infra-ton` so rotation is auditable and validate the file with `node scripts/verify/ton_site.mjs`.